You’ve done the training. All your kit is packed and ready to go. But have you thought about your race day nutrition?

 The foods you are likely to eat on a race day are typically much higher in carbohydrate and sugars than you would eat on a standard training day.

 As long as you aren’t eating like that every day, that’s okay!

 It’s all about context.

-If you want to learn more about how to fuel your training and how to create a race day nutrition plan, check out my online Cycling Nutrition Course.
+If you want to learn more about how to fuel your training and how to create a race day nutrition plan tailored just to you, book an online sports nutrition consultation now.